Cold water released from N. Idaho dam to help salmon - News Break

 Cold water released from N. Idaho dam to help salmon

-LEWISTON (AP) — Authorities have started releasing cold water from a northern Idaho dam to keep Snake River water temperatures cool to help migrating salmon and steelhead.
+Authorities have started releasing cold water from a northern Idaho dam to keep Snake River water temperatures cool to help migrating salmon and steelhead.
 The U.S. Army Corps of Engineers started increasing releases of the 43-degree Fahrenheit (6-degree Celsius) water at Dworshak Dam on Tuesday ahead of an expected heat wave with temperatures expected to reach 100 degrees (38 Celsius).
-The agency typically waits until the July Fourth holiday to start the releases.cdapress.com
+The agency typically waits until the July Fourth holiday to start the releases.www.star-telegram.com

 Comments / 0